auth0/Auth0.Android/V2_MIGRATION_GUIDE.md

 ## Networking client customization

 v2 provides an improved ability to customize the way this library makes HTTP requests.
 A new interface, `NetworkingClient`, defines the contract for executing HTTP requests.
-The API clients and `WebAuthProvider` can be configured with an instance of `NetworkingClient`, making it possible to provide your own implementation for complete control over the networking client.
+The `Auth0` class can be configured with an instance of `NetworkingClient`, making it possible to provide your own implementation for complete control over the networking client.
 Additionally, the default networking client provided by this library supports several simple customization points to enable easy configuration of common customization points.

 ### Timeout configuration